learnk8s/learnk8s.io/src/persistent-connections/content.md

 It is.

-There is a single connection open, and iptables rule were invocated the first time.
+There is a single connection open and iptables rule were invocated the first time.

 One of the three Pods was selected as the destination.